-Knowing where to inject insulin and how to vary where you inject it can help you avoid getting lumpy skin and give you better glucose control.
+Knowing where to inject insulin and how to vary where you inject it can help prevent lumpy skin and give you better glucose control.

 Where do I inject insulin?

-Insulin should be injected into the fatty tissue under your skin.
-If you inject the insulin deeper into your muscle, your body will absorb it too quickly, it might not last as long and the injection is usually more painful.
-This can lead to low blood-glucose levels.
+Insulin should be injected into the fatty layer under your skin.
+If you inject it deeper into your muscle, your body will absorb it too quickly, it might not last as long and the injection is usually more painful.
+This can lead to low blood glucose levels.

 Commonly used sites are the tummy area, thighs and buttocks – the tummy area is the preferred one.
 When injecting in your tummy area, it should be about 1 cm away from your belly button.